Applying to College as an Undocumented Student

 Not necessarily!
-According to the National Association of College Admission Counseling,"the majority of colleges and universities in the U.S. will consider undocumented students for admission.
-Arizona, Colorado, Indiana, and Georgia prevent undocumented students from receiving in-state tuition, but most colleges accept students regardless of their legal status."
+According to the National Association of College Admission Counseling, "The majority of colleges and universities in the U.S. will consider undocumented students for admission. [...]
+Most colleges accept students regardless of their legal status."

 Can I fill out the FAFSA and receive federal financial aid as an undocumented student?

-No. Unless you are DACA protected and have a social security number, you will not be able to complete the FAFSA or receive federal financial aid for college.
+No. Even if you are DACA-protected and have a social security number, you will not be eligible to receive federal financial aid for college.
 However, you may still be eligible for state and institutional aid depending on where you live.
-Many states have separate “FAFSA”-like forms for undocumented students, like California’s California Dream Act Application, or Texas’ Texas Application For State Financial Aid (TASFA), or the Oregon Student Aid Application (ORSAA).
+Many states have their own version of the FAFSA for undocumented students, such as California’s Dream Act Application, Texas’ Application For State Financial Aid (TASFA), or the Oregon Student Aid Application (ORSAA).
 To learn more about your state’s financial aid policies, click here.

-What if my parents are undocumented, but I have citizenship?
-Can I still fill out the FAFSA and receive financial aid?
+My parents are undocumented but I’m a U.S. citizen.
+Can I complete the FAFSA and receive federal financial aid?

 Yes!
 If you’re a dependent student living with parents who are undocumented, you can still fill out the FAFSA using your social security number.
 Your parents’ citizenship status does not affect your eligibility for federal aid.